cac-t-u-s/cac-t-u-s.github.io/pages/abstraction.md

 ### Internalize

-**Convert a global abstraction to a local abstraction using the menu "Boxes/Interanlize abstraction(s)" or the keyborad shortcut** <kbd>A</kbd>.
+**Convert a global abstraction to a local abstraction using the menu "Boxes/Internalize abstraction(s)" or the keyboard shortcut** <kbd>A</kbd>.

-> Internalizing a global abtraction box makes a local copy and attaches it to the box.
+> Internalizing a global abstraction box makes a local copy and attaches it to the box.
 _The link to the original reference is then broken._